haydenmuhl/markdown-srd/dnd-5e-srd-5.1.md

 When you become attuned to the rod, you know how many levels of energy the rod has absorbed over the course of its existence, and how many levels of spell energy it currently has stored.
 If you are a spellcaster holding the rod, you can convert energy stored in it into spell slots to cast spells you have prepared or know.
 You can create spell slots only of a level equal to or lower than your own spell slots, up to a maximum of 5th level.
 You use the stored levels in place of your slots, but otherwise cast the spell as normal.
 For example, you can use 3 levels stored in the rod as a 3rd-­‐‑level spell slot.
    52–59 Pit (a cube 10 feet on a side), which you can place on the ground within 10 feet of you
-    Not for resale.
-Permission granted to print or photocopy this document for personal use only.
-System Reference Document 5.1 239

 16–22 Iron door (up to 10 feet wide and 10 feet high, barred on one side of your choice), which you can place in an opening you can reach; it conforms to fit the opening, attaching and hinging itself

 A newly found rod has 1d10 levels of spell energy stored in it already.
 A rod that can no longer absorb spell energy and has no energy remaining becomes nonmagical.